SigurdJanson/FateExplorer/doc/DieLogicDoc.md

 Skills are basic, mundane skills (like perception, ...).
 But arcane and karma skills are called skills as much as the combat techniques.
 Only that the program logic handles combat techniques differently.

 The combat technique describes the basic skill with a certain weapon's branch.
-Each particular weapon may modify the attack and parry skill, as well as the
+Each particular weapon may modify the attack and parry skill, as well as the hit points.

-## ...
+## Kinds of Values

-* Imported value: the value as it was understood by importing a character sheet.
+* **Imported** value: the value as it was understood by importing a character sheet.
-* True value: the correct character's attribute after applying special abilities, advantages and disadvantages.
+* **True** value: the correct character's attribute after applying special abilities, advantages and disadvantages.
-* Effective value.
+* **Effective** value.
 An attribute value modified either...
   * by a modification at the GMs discretion.
   * by temporary states and conditions.
   * for dependent attributes when the dependencies change.